 A primary reason for diagnosing early coccidioidal infections is simply that it provides patients with answers to why they are feeling so poorly.
 By giving an illness a specific name, it removes the patient's fear of the unknown.
-Diagnosis has always been a major contribution by clinicians, and the value of diagnosis to patient satisfaction should not be underestimated.

 This is especially true for older patients, where the concern exists that an undiagnosed respiratory illness may represent cancer.
 A myriad of physical, mental, and emotional consequences are associated with an incorrect or suspected diagnosis of cancer.
 For patients of all ages, an accurate diagnosis allows for reassurance in most cases and appropriate prognostic patient education.
+Diagnosis has always been a major contribution by clinicians, and the value of diagnosis to patients' sense of well-being and satisfaction cannot be overestimated.